alexch/codelikethis/public/lessons/client_side_coding/dom_scripting.md

 # Event Parameters

-An event handler function can optionally accept a parameter -- usually called `event` (or just `e`) -- that contains [lots of information about the thing that just happened].
+An event handler function can optionally accept a parameter -- usually called `event` (or just `e`) -- that contains [lots of information about the thing that just happened](https://developer.mozilla.org/en-US/docs/Web/API/Event).

 An [event object](https://developer.mozilla.org/en-US/docs/Web/API/Event) has many properties but the most important one is `event.target`, which points to the element where the action took place.